 When someone in our community breaks a rule that is designed to protect others from harm, the law provides that the person who broke the rule is responsible or “liable” to compensate the injured person or persons for the harm that was suffered.

-There are many different situations in which someone can become liable for breaking safety rules, some of which are the following:
+There are many different situations in which someone can become liable for breaking safety rules.
+Some include the following:

 - Serious and catastrophic injuries